Zywave/booster/src/_areas/design-system/patterns/data-visualization.md

 ## **Heatmap**

-Heatmaps associate a color to a value over a geographic region rather than a strict grid such as a heatmap.
+Heatmaps associate a color with a value over a geographic region rather than a strict grid such as a heatmap.
 Metrics should be scoped to indicate the timeline of the data.
 Consider including a comparison indicator such as a comparison to the previous time or average.
-For detailed documentation on heatmap charts, view the `Data visualization design specs`.

 ![Donut chart don't](/images/heatmap-2.svg "Donut chart don't")